-- a the financial report of Austin Exploration Limited is in accordance with the Corporations Act 2001, including: - i giving a true and fair view of the consolidated entity's financial position as at 30 June 2012 and of its performance for the year ended on that date; and - complying with Australian Accounting Standards and the Corporations Regulations 2001. - b the financial report also complies with International Financial Reporting Standards as disclosed in the notes to the financial statements.
+Grant Thomton Australia Limited is a member firm within Grant Thomton International Ltd. Grant Thomton International Ltd and the member firms are not a worldwide partnership.
+Grant Thomton Australia Limited, logethe with its subsidiaries and related entities, delivers its services independently in Australia i giving a true and fair view of the consolidated entity's financial position as at 30 June 2012 and of its performance for the year ended on that date; and ii complying with Australian Accounting Standards and the Corporations the financial report also complies with International Financial Reporting Standards as